keaz/simple-ldap/README.md

 A ldap client library that wraps [ldap3](https://github.com/inejge/ldap3) to make it easy to use.

 ### Status of the project
 Currently this is in early alpha stage.
-Library only support
+Library only support use asynchronously.

 ## Usage
 ```